xreovhb20/reverse-proxy.js/doc/installation.md

     [Gulp](https://gulpjs.com) and [Material for MkDocs](https://squidfunk.github.io/mkdocs-material).

 ## Installing with npm package manager
-From a command prompt with administrator privileges, run:
+From a command prompt, run:

 ```shell
 npm install --global @cedx/reverse-proxy
 ```

-!!! info
+!!! tip
-    On Linux and MacOS systems,
-    use the `sudo` command to run `npm` with elevated privileges.
+    Consider adding the [`npm install --global`](https://docs.npmjs.com/files/folders) executables directory to your system path.

 Now you should be able to use the `reverse-proxy` executable: